Home Search Gallery How-To Books Links Workshops About Contact

 Image Sensor: Canon-made 24x36mm CMOS.

 Image Sizes: 5,616 x 3,744 native (L), 4,992 x 3,328 (M1), 4,080 x 2,720 (M2), 2,782 x 1,856 (S).
-I saw mention in a press leak about in-camera cropping to various aspect ratios including square, but have not seen it in the formal literature.
+I see no mention of in-camera cropping like the Nikon D3.

 Color Spaces: sRGB (the world standard for photography) and Adobe RGB (for printing on printing presses; your colors will be dull if used for normal photography).
 See also sRGB vs. Adobe RGB.

-ISO: 100 - 1,600.
-50 - 3,200 when turned on in a custom function.
+ISO: 100 ~ 1,600.
+50 ~ 3,200 when activated in a custom function.

 White Balance Trim: The usual +/- 9 steps in warm/cool (blue/amber) and green/magenta, also WB bracketing.